Passport to Pearl Harbor in Honolulu, HI

 1 Arizona Memorial Pl • Honolulu, HI 96818

 Pearl Harbor Hours are 7:00 am to 5:00 pm.
-Keep in mind that Pearl harbor is closed on Thanksgiving Day, December 25, and January 1.
+Remember that Pearl harbor is closed on Thanksgiving Day, December 25, and January 1.
 It is open all other days of the year unless weather or political conditions cause a closure.
 If you are uncertain, check with your tour company.

 There is free parking available near the Visitor Center.

-There is not an official Pearl Harbor dress code, but rangers reserve the right to ask visitors to leave if they are dressed inappropriately.
+There is not official Pearl Harbor dress code, but rangers reserve the right to ask visitors to leave if they are dressed inappropriately.
 We also suggest you bring a jacket.
-Often people imagine that Hawaii has only one temperature, but it can get chilly and can rain.
-You do not want to miss out on the outdoor exhibits if it is raining.
+People often imagine that Hawaii has only one temperature, but it can get chilly and rain.
+You do not want to miss out on the outdoor exhibits if it rains.
 A rain jacket will make your trip more comfortable.
-Also if you find the theaters cold you may put on your jacket.
+Also, if you find the theaters cold, you may wear your jacket.

-It is absolutely OK to bring kids to Pearl Harbor.
-In fact, it is one of the best things that you can do with your kids in Hawaii.
+It is OK to bring kids to Pearl Harbor.
+It is one of the best things you can do with your kids in Hawaii.

 Transportation to and from Pearl Harbor is not included in the Passport.
-To get there, you can take public transportation or a taxi from Waikiki or drive there yourself.
+You can take public transportation or a taxi from Waikiki or drive there yourself to get there.
 Pearl Harbor is a short drive from Waikiki and downtown Honolulu.

 The Pearl Harbor Visitor Center is very accessible for visitors with disabilities.
-There is reserved accessible parking in the front lot, which is a short distance from the entrance.
+There is reserved accessible parking in the front lot, a short distance from the entrance.

 Cameras are allowed at Pearl Harbor.
-You can take photos everywhere, EXCEPT on the Admiral Clarey Bridge to Ford Island.
+You can take photos everywhere EXCEPT on the Admiral Clarey Bridge to Ford Island.
 Cameras allowed at Pearl Harbor include video cameras.
-However, if you bring a larger than standard camera, security may need to inspect it.
+However, if you bring a larger than the standard camera, security may need to inspect it.
 You will also be questioned about filming commercially, which is prohibited without a permit.
-Keep in mind that you can only take what you can fit in your pockets and a camera to carry in your hands.
+Remember that you can only take what you can fit in your pockets and a camera to carry in your hands.
 While cameras are allowed at Pearl Harbor, camera bags are prohibited.